 Lauded for its environmental sensitivity, ArborLinks was built in open plains, but this being the hometown of Arbor Day, some trees have been selectively planted for strategic and sustainable reasons.
 ArborLinks is ranked No. 8 on our Best Courses in Nebraska list.

 The Bluffs C.C. & Resort, St. Francisville, La.
 (1988)

 This was the favorite of the late Ed Seay, who thought the tumbling sand hills in “sweet woods” along Thompson Creek north of Baton Rouge was the perfect land for golf.
-The Bluffs C.C. and Resort is the highest-ranked public course in the state, and currently No. 4 within the Best Courses in Louisiana.
+The Bluffs C.C. and Resort missed our most recent Best Courses in Louisiana list, but ranked No. 4 and was the highest-ranked public course in 2017-2018.